usaganikki/OAK-DLiteWebcamUtilityForMac/README.md

 *   **Simple Menu Bar Operation**: Intuitively control webcam start/stop, auto-start settings, etc., from the app icon résident in the macOS menu bar.
 *   **Automatic Control on Device Connection/Disconnection**: Detects USB connection/disconnection of the OAK-D Lite and can automatically start or stop the webcam function.
 *   **Stable Operation**: Manages the `uvc_handler.py` script as a subprocess, separating the GUI application from the camera control logic for stable performance.
-*   **Efficient USB Device Detection (macOS)**: Utilizes macOS's native IOKit framework for USB device detection (specifically for OAK-D Lite).
-This event-driven approach replaces the previous polling mechanism, resulting in lower CPU usage, faster response times for connection/disconnection events, and increased reliability.
-(Note: This advanced USB detection is specific to macOS due to IOKit.)
+*   **Efficient USB Device Detection (macOS)**: Leverages macOS's native IOKit framework via a Cython wrapper (`src/iokit_wrapper.pyx`) for highly efficient, event-driven USB device detection (specifically for OAK-D Lite).
+This approach integrates IOKit event sources directly into the main application event loop, ensuring low CPU usage, immediate response to device connection/disconnection, and enhanced stability compared to polling methods.
 *   **Flexible Pipeline Configuration (Advanced)**: In addition to the default 1080p setting, pipelines対応した to multiple resolution settings, such as downscaling from 4K or 720p, are available (currently requires script editing for customization).
 *   **Device Flashing (Advanced)**:
     *   Write specific webcam settings (application pipeline) to the OAK-D Lite's flash memory for persistence.